binary-bablu/elastic-job-scheduler/README.md

 An Elastic , Fault tolerant ,Scalable job scheduler which is easy to use and maintainable.

 ## ℹ️ Overview
-A light weight Job scheduler which can scale horizontally,robust,can be deployed on-prem/cloud, api centric ,easy to maintain and enhance, based on open and open source tech like Spring/Spring Boot, Quartz and Java.No requirement for large scale infrastructure elements.
+A light weight Job scheduler which is robust, can scale horizontally,can be deployed on-prem/cloud, api centric ,easy to maintain and enhance, based on open and open source tech like Spring/Spring Boot, Quartz and Java.
+No requirement for large scale infrastructure elements.
 ## 🌟 Highlights
 - Light weight ,Fault Tolerant ,Scalable, Easy to Maintain/Enhance, Extensible for Enterprise grade features
 - Follows separation of concerns architectural pattern, SOA, queue based